Aber Valley F.C.: History

 A club called Aber Valley played in the Welsh Football League Division Two East for the 1963–64 season, finishing tenth, and gained promotion to Division One (tier 2) at the end of the 1966–67 season after finishing third in Division Two.
 After one season in Division One, where they finished bottom of the league, the club left the Welsh Football League.
 They were South Wales Amateur League Division Two champions in the 1970–71 season.

-The current club were formed in 2000 as Aber Valley YMCA and played in the South Wales Amateur League Division Two.
+The current club was formed in 2000 as Aber Valley YMCA by Howard Herbert and started in the Rhymney Valley League.
+In their first season they won two cups and finished runners-up in the league.
+After that season, the league merged with the Taff Ely League to form the Taff Ely & Rhymney Valley Alliance League, and Aber Valley were placed in the second division as only one Rhymney Valley League team was accepted into the top division.
+They won the league and a cup, earning promotion, and they did the same in the first division to gain promotion to the South Wales Amateur League.
 In 2003–04 they had seven points deducted which cost them the Division Two championship title.
-The following season they did finish as champions They were runners-up of Division One for the 2006–07 season.
+The following season they did finish as champions.
+They were runners-up of Division One for the 2006–07 season and won the WJ Owen Cup, which they won again in the following season.

-In 2015 the club changed its name to Aber Valley.
+Sometime around 2015 the club changed its name to Aber Valley.
+In 2015 the South Wales Amateur League merged with the South Wales Senior League, and Aber Valley became founder members of the new South Wales Alliance League.
+Their first season was in the Premier Division and after finishing second-bottom they were relegated to Division One.
 They were champions of Division One for the 2019–20 season and were promoted to the Premier Division.